Euramsia/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a student of Neuroscience and Cognition at Utrecht University, with a background in molecular biology.
-My interestes cover biology, psychology, politics and complex systems in general.

 My research up to now was in molecular biology and experimental psychology.
 Currently I am finishing my Master's studies and am active in promoting Open Science.